3 reasons to think twice before injecting AI into your branding

 — George Santayana

 We have seen two AI winters now.
-When these occurred, research funding dried up, projects were canned, jobs were been lost, and scientific progress was constrained.
-The next major glitch in the history of AI will be different, it will be less of a winter and more of a backlash.
-This seems almost a certainty now.
-The question that remains is more about how big the backlash will be.
-If current predictions about the impact of automation on the employment market become a reality, this could be sizeable.
-In which case, expect to see increasing negative publicity associated with AI and, as with the previous two AI winters, a consequent scramble by individuals and organizations to achieve damage limitation by visibly distancing themselves from the term.
-The fallout could deeply impact academic research activities if it reaches political levels.
-Reaction at a political level, to public pressure, risks seeing the introduction of knee-jerk, rather than well-considered, regulatory responses.
+When these occurred, research funding dried up, projects were canned, jobs were lost, and scientific progress was constrained.
+The next major glitch in the history of AI will likely not be a cooling, but a backlash.
+The question is how big the backlash will be.
+If current predictions about the impact of automation on the employment market become a reality, it could be sizeable.
+If this is case, expect to see increasing negative publicity associated with AI and, as with the previous AI winters, individuals and organizations scrambling to distance themselves from the term.
+If the fallout becomes politicized, it could deeply impact academic research activities.
+Reaction at a political level to public pressure risks knee-jerk regulatory responses.

-2. The “educating the public” argument
+2. The education argument

 “Any sufficiently advanced technology is indistinguishable from magic.”